journald/crdt/README.md

 # CRDT

-CRDT stand for [Conflict-free Replicated Data Types] are a kind of data structures that you can use to achieve consensus when implementing _distributed systems_.
+CRDT stand for [Commutative and/or Conflict-free Replicated Data Types](http://arxiv.org/pdf/0907.0929v1.pdf) are a kind of data structures that you can use to achieve consensus when implementing _distributed systems_.